Is Austin Really That Weird?

 Austin is active and outdoorsy.
 This shouldn’t come as a surprise given the young, vibrant art and music scene.
 Botanical and other park areas line the Colorado River that runs just south of the Capitol.
 Zilker Park offers views of the skyscrapers from a massive field for dogs, disc golf, and picnics.
 Near the park is Barton Springs.
 It includes the Municipal Pool ($5 per person) sectioned off from the rest of the creek by the dam.
 The pool has a sloped lawn area with tree coverage as well.
 The other side of the dam has parking on the north and south sides of the creek.
 It includes canoe and kayak rentals, but swimming is free of charge.
 And you’ll want to swim.
 Austin is hot and humid during the summer.
 Keep in mind that if you pay to go to the Municipal Pool, there is not a way to access the other side of the creek.
 A fence separates the pool and its lawn area from the free part and boat rental area.

 If none of this sounds weird enough to you, then just keep your eyes out for little details.
 Details like funny posters, signs, or even people.
 You're bound to come across something unique.
-If Austin isn't on your radar right now, something in Texas is bound to be.
+If Austin isn't on your radar right now, something in Texas likely will be.
 So why not add a day or two in Austin?
 At least for Instagram purposes and cinnamon ice cream ;)

 Texas Capitol